telerik/maui-docs/controls/timespanpicker/timespanpicker-timespan-steps.md

 ---
 title: Time Steps
-page_title: .NET MAUI TimeSpan Picker Documentation | Time Steps
+page_title: .NET MAUI TimeSpanPicker Documentation | Time Steps
-description: Check our &quot;Time Steps&quot; documentation article for Telerik TimeSpan Picker for .NET MAUI.
+description: Check our &quot;Time Steps&quot; documentation article for Telerik TimeSpanPicker for .NET MAUI.
 position: 3
-slug: timespan-picker-timespan-steps
+slug: timespanpicker-timespan-steps
 ---

 # Incremental Time Steps

-By defaul the TimeSpan Picker increments each part of its time values by one step.
+By defaul the TimeSpanPicker increments each part of its time values by one step.
 You can change the default setup using the following properties:

 * `DayStep`(*int*): Controls the incremental step of the day value.
 Default value is 1.
 * `HourStep`(*int*): Controls the incremental step of the hour value.
 Default value is 1.